 So, you just got a Chromebook and you want to learn how to copy and paste quickly.

-To break it down, there are 4 different reasons why you’d want to copy and paste.
+To break it down, there are 4 different reasons why you’d want to copy something and paste it elsewhere.
 This guide will cover all of them.

 Okay, this is a quick lesson and shouldn’t be too difficult.
-So let’s get started.
+So let’s get started already.
+I bet you’re anxious enough.

 Method 1: How to copy and paste text on a Chromebook